Welcome to Amy Robinson Photography

 You can now follow me on instagram where my latest images are posted – please click on the following link. instagram.com/amyrobinsonphotography

-Travels in 2017, saw me in March in Antigua in March and September in Bergen, Norway.
+Travels in 2017, saw me in Antigua in March and September in Bergen, Norway.
 Both new parts of the world for me so were exciting trips.
 Spring and early Summer were fully occupied bringing up a litter of Golden Retriever puppies so had a few weeks watching and recording them growing up.
 October was back having fun at the 6 Day Cycling Event at the Lee Valley Velodrome.
 Finally, December was a short break to Salzburg for a pre Christmas trip.

 In late summer and early autumn I visited the ‘Hive’ installation at Kew Gardens during the day and after dark, both spectacular in their own way and well worth seeing.